The Day Dave Davies Was Knocked Out by a Bandmate During a Kinks Show

-While Kiss have made recent headlines for their inter-band squabbles, it all seems a little on the trivial side compared to what the Kinks have endured.
-Performing at Cardiff’s Capital Theatre in 1965, high-running tensions among band members came to a head while the group was on stage 49 years ago this month.
+While bands like Kiss will frequently make headlines for their squabbles with former members, it all seems a little on the trivial side compared to what the Kinks have endured.
+Performing at Cardiff’s Capital Theatre in May 1965, high-running tensions among band members came to a head while the group was on stage.

-As told by Kinks member Ray Davies, Kinks drummer Mick Avory was looking to exact a little revenge on Davies’ brother Dave, who had kicked over Avory’s drum set in retaliation for an alcohol-fuelled fight the night before.
+As Kinks leader Ray Davies told Wales Online in 2010, drummer Mick Avory was looking to exact a little revenge on Davies’ brother Dave, who had kicked over Avory’s drum set in retaliation for an alcohol-fueled fight the night before.

 The Kinks had performed just two songs at the Capital Theatre when Dave Davies told Avory, “Why don’t you get your c— out and play the snare with it?
 It’ll probably sound better.”

-Needless to say, Avory did not take Davies suggestion too kindly.
-When the dust between the two settled, Davies was laying on the stage unconscious while Avory fled the concert hall, convinced he had killed his band mate.
-Davies was rushed to Cardiff Royal Infirmary and received 16 stitches.
+Needless to say, Avory did not take Dave’s suggestion too kindly.
+When the dust between the two settled, Dave was laying on the stage unconscious while Avory, convinced he had killed his bandmate, fled the concert hall and went into hiding.
+Dave was rushed to Cardiff Royal Infirmary and received 16 stitches.

-When the police caught up with The Kinks drummer (who was in hiding), he denied the whole thing happened.
+When the police caught up with the Kinks’ drummer, he denied the whole thing happened.
 The cops cleverly replied however, that they had the entire audience as witnesses to what went down on stage.

 Dave Davies ended up dropping all charges against Avory and somehow, against all odds, relations in the band were smoothed over.
 The same couldn’t be said for their chances of success in the United States, however.

-“We came about in the first days after Beatlemania, got chased everywhere we went and had to have police escorts to and fro,” Ray Davies told Wales Online in 2010.
+“We came about in the first days after Beatlemania, got chased everywhere we went and had to have police escorts to and fro,” Ray said.
 “I never even heard a note we played for a long time, the crowd’s screaming was always so loud.”

-“We were battlers,” Ray continues in the interview with Wales Online.
+“We were battlers,” he continued.
 “But the very thing that makes a band special is what ultimately causes it to break up.
 What made our music interesting ended up being the very thing that destroyed it.”